omeaman2/Project_RTOS/README.md

 TODO
 ---
+ - [✓] Edit the signal and look at the inverse fourier.
- - [] Use better comparison of floating point numbers using the epsilon technique.
+ - [✓] Use better comparison of floating point numbers using the epsilon technique.
 Currently when I use `(double) i` for the imaginary part of the number the numbers do not compare correctly.
  - [✓] Test if the ifft produces the original signal.